 There’s also the benefit of the elastic computing features found in public cloud platforms like AWS and Azure, which allows you to easily scale cloud resources to the needs of your organization.
 Are some of your resources standing idle on the weekend or at night?
 Spin them down, and you won’t have to pay for what you aren’t using.
 Too bad you can’t do the same for the rapidly depreciating equipment sitting idle in your on-premises data center.

 Unfortunately, many organizations aren’t taking advantage of the cost-cutting benefits of the public cloud.
 Elastic computing is talked about a lot, but how many IT managers really take the time to evaluate their resource utilization and then spin down resources when they aren’t needed?

-There are several reasons why an enterprise might fail to properly cost optimize their cloud environments.
+There are several reasons why an enterprise might fail to properly cost optimize its cloud environments.
 Among the most common are:

-“Our developers aren’t trained to set up and maintain a cloud environment, so while they can get things up and running as needed, it isn’t always in the best way possible.
+“Our developers aren’t trained to set up and maintain a cloud environment.
+While they can get things up and running as needed, it isn’t always in the best way possible.
 Since they’re developers, they don’t have a lot of time to go back and do upgrades or monitor the environment either.
 It really is a different skill set.”

 Alicia Hart, Executive Director of Litigation Support and Technology Services, PohlmanUSA

 If you only have one cloud environment, visibility probably isn’t that much of a challenge.
 However, most organizations run more than one cloud environment, and many of them run more than one type of cloud.
 We even have customers that will run one type of workload in AWS and another in Azure.